 Your vertebrae work together to support your body, so a fracture can keep you from bending, leaning, and twisting the way you do every day -- as when you tie your shoes or take a shower.
 And once you have a spinal fracture, you're more likely to have another one.

 If more than one vertebra starts to crumble, you may have a hunched-over posture that gets worse with time.
-That can cause severe pain and affect your lungs, intestines, and heart.
+This is a condition called kyphosis, or “dowager’s hump.”
+It can cause severe pain and affect your lungs, intestines, and heart.

 That's why spinal fractures can lead to many other issues, including: